A delicious sweet and tangy lemon jelly made with fresh lemon juice.

 No need to worry about the pectin content of various types of fruit or berries, no need to check if the jam is ready for what it feels like a 100 times, no long cooking times… That is why I would rather use that when making jam, it is just so easy.

 But from time to time I make a regular jam as well, the way my grandmother used to make it in Romania, just fruit and regular sugar.
-Like this Delicious Jelly with Fresh Lemon and Clementine Juice.
+Like this lemon jam.
 Well, this is not exactly a jam, it is not made with fruit, just with the juice of citrus fruit.
 I love it!

 It is sweet yet totally tangy, sticky and utterly delicious!
 If you are into citrus fruit and sweet spreads, you should definitely try it, you will love it!